Jaw Pain Explained

 THE BASICS

-• Pain, particularly in the muscles of mastication and/or in the joint itself
+Pain, particularly in the muscles of mastication (muscles around the jaw) and/or in the joint itself

-• Radiating pain in the face, neck or behind the eye
+Radiating pain in the face, neck, behind the eye or into the teeth

-• Tenderness in the joint on touch and/or movement of the joint
+Tenderness in the joint when touched and/or when moving the jaw

 Treatment varies from self-care advice such as eating soft foods, to over the counter pain medication.
-Alternatives include saline solution injections, acupuncture and Cerezen, with the most invasive and final resort being surgery.
+Alternatives include saline solution injections and acupuncture, with the most invasive and final resort being surgery.
 As a dental practitioner, a bite guard or splint can be recommended to help relieve their grinding habit, while bite adjustments, orthodontics and restorations are also often used.
 All of these methods are useful for achieving some improvement, but they are only treating the symptom and not the cause.

 What is perhaps not as widely known, is that soft tissue manipulation through clinical TMJ massage is an effective, non-invasive solution to TMD.
 As massage is grounded in it’s philosophy of treating the cause and not the symptom, it can be a useful means to address many of the issues gently, effectively and holistically.